Cedar Chest Plans

 Cedar Chest Plans - Assembly

 Sides (refers to the longest vertical part of the cedar chest) - Cut enough 18" planks to build both sides (18).
 Cut the top and bottom mitered trim pieces @ 33".
-Lay 9 of the 18" planks side by side on a flat surface.
+Place 9 of the 18" planks side-by-side on a flat surface.
 Use a framing square to ensure that they are square.

 Cedar Chest Dimensions